exoplatform/ecms/README.txt

 1. What is eXo ECM
 2. What's new?
 3. How to set up eXo ECM
+4. Installing
-4. Running
+5. Running
-5. Release notes
+6. Release notes
-6. Migration guide
+7. Migration guide

 1. WHAT IS EXO ECM